 Community members, in the course of their actions, violate this Policy if they:

 a.
 Unreasonably infringe on the rights of other Community members to engage in open expression, Protest, and Dissent.

 b.
-Cause substantial disruption to a Meeting or Event that impedes on the rights of attendees to that Meeting or Event, including excessive noise, continually interrupting a speaker, or preventing an audience from seeing/engaging with a speaker during a Meeting or Event.
+Cause substantial disruption to a Meeting or Event that impedes the rights of attendees of that Meeting or Event, including excessive noise, continually interrupting a speaker, or preventing an audience from seeing/engaging with a speaker during a Meeting or Event.

 c.
 Create undue hardship that substantially impedes a Community member’s right to open expression, such as unreasonable space reservation or usage policies.